Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 TCU Stats and Trends

-- So far this year TCU has two wins against the spread.

-- TCU's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- TCU has hit the over in 60% of its opportunities this year (six times over 10 games with a set point total).

 - When TCU puts up more than 21.2 points, it is 2-5 against the spread and 5-3 overall.

-- When TCU churns out more than 306.3 yards, the team is 2-7 against the spread and 5-5 overall.
+- In games that TCU totals over 306.3 yards, the team is 2-7 against the spread and 5-5 overall.

 - The Horned Frogs have turned the ball over two more times (15 total) than the Cyclones have forced a turnover (13) this season.